gbrookshire/ivc/README.md

 ivc can either be imported into python or run in the terminal:
 `python ivc.py <input_filename>`.
 Calling the `ivc.py` directly will save a file with the same name as the video, replacing the suffix with `.csv`.

+This module includes functions to compute the IVC over an array of video frames, and over